mariiatuzovska/frodo/README.md

 **Realisation of bit-strings.** Bit string *s* with length *len* realised like []byte slice with length *(len / 8)* in little-endian order.

 **Learning With Errors.** The security of PKE and KEM relies on the hardness of the Learning With Errors (LWE) problem.
+Input instances are chosen at random from a prescribed probability distribution.
+Some parameterizations of LWE admit (quantum or classical) reductions from worst-case lattice problems.
+That is, any algorithm that solves n-dimensional LWE (with some non-negligible advantage) can be converted with some polynomial overhead into a (quantum) algorithm that solves certain short-vector problems on any n-dimensional lattice (with high probability).
+Therefore, if the latter problems have some (quantumly) hard instances, then random instances of LWE are also hard [\[FKEM\]](https://github.com/mariiatuzovska/frodokem/blob/master/papers/FrodoKEM-specification-20190702.pdf).

 **LWE distribution.** Let n,q be positive integers, and let X be a distribution over Z. For an *s* in (Zq)^n, the LWE *distribution* A(s,x) is the distribution over (Zq)^n \* Zq obtained by choosing *a* in (Zq)^n uniformly at random and an integer error *e* in Z from X, and outputting the pair <*a*, <*a*, *s*> + *e* (mod q)> in (Zq)^n \* Zq.